 I still love them.
 I don’t buy them often because they are expensive here but once in awhile I treat myself to a batch.

 Anyway, I have been really too busy to play around much with recipes.
-I have wanted to begin to work more with coconut four, almond meal, and flaxseed meal but haven’t had a chance… until now.
+I have wanted to begin to work more with coconut flour, almond meal, and flaxseed meal but haven’t had a chance… until now.

 I’ve tried a lot of ways to make low-carb scones in the past but always had them fail miserably.
 These took a couple of tries, and I am not sure that I won’t be working on the texture more, but all in all they are rich, buttery, sweet, and most of all… low-carb.
 So, to all of you who have been asking for more low-carb breakfast items – here ya go.

-Low-carb raspberry thumbprint scones are really easy to make.
+Low carb raspberry thumbprint scones are really easy to make.
 You just shape them with your hands because rolling them out and cutting them would leave you with crumbles.
 After they are shaped and placed on a lightly greased baking sheet you gently make an indentation in the center and fill it with a 0 carb raspberry jam.
 Heads up – I am going to try to make a raspberry cream cheese danish in the next few weeks because this recipe gave me an idea.

 If the dough is too crumbly add a little more cream until it holds together more easily.